 Many small businesses are a key component in the family’s wealth.
 Succession is an issue that many small business owners do not like to think about–they assume they will just figure it out “someday.”
-The problem is that “someday” may never come and a small business owner’s untimely death may be devastating to the business.
+The problem is that “someday” may never come, and a small business owner’s untimely death may be devastating to the business.

 Individualized plans for business owners

-If what happens to your business after you die is not clearly defined, you will be decreasing the value of your business simply because it is going to cost money for attorneys, accountants, and others to get involved to work things out.
+If what happens to your business after you die is not clearly defined, you will be decreasing the value of your business, simply because it is going to cost money for attorneys, accountants, and others to get involved and work things out.
 In addition, unplanned transfers can lead to management and ownership disputes and cash-flow crises that can cripple a company’s ability to operate.
 Unless you have made a workable plan for the transfer of the business during your lifetime, it is possible that your executor will not be able to do anything other than liquidate it – perhaps on unfavorable terms.

 We create individualized plans for business owners tailored to their needs and the needs of their business.
-At Trust Counsel, P.L., we use creative yet tried and true legal and tax planning techniques to help guide our clients in making prudent business, financial and personal decisions.
-We can help you at start-up, succession and every stage in between.
+At Trust Counsel, P.L., we use creative, yet tried and true, legal and tax planning techniques to help guide our clients in making prudent business, financial, and personal decisions.
+We can help you at start-up, succession, and every stage in between.
 In short, we can help you obtain the greatest possible return on your investment of money, time and “sweat.”
 Given adequate time and proper planning, a business succession plan can be implemented successfully and profitably.

 We will help you:

 - Map an exit strategy based on specific events in your or your business’s life

 - Determine and provide for the right ownership after your departure